Download the Zoom Solution Brief

 - Migration – organizations may have technical or business requirements that require the old PBX to stay connected for an extended period.
 Ribbon SBCs can provide SIP forking and simultaneous ringing so that both Zoom Phone and the legacy PBX share connectivity.

-- Resiliency or Fail over – Ribbon SBCs have multiple options to manage disruptions in service depending on the deployment model.
+- Resiliency or Failover – Ribbon SBCs have multiple options to manage disruptions in service, including support for Zoom Phone Local Survivability (ZPLS).
 These tools can keep your organization connected even if the unexpected happens.

 Zoom Phone Local Survivability - ZPLS